NerTzhuLz/PhoenixBot/README.md

 ## To Be Completed
 * Figure out how to host the bot
     * Can probably do it myself
+* Look into making sure errors are single messages
+* Simple guide

+### Look into
 * Kick people from lobby
     * +!kick ID @person
     * get first mention, run same code as leave but for that user ID
+* Let people leave full squads?
+    * Possibility of spam leave/join

 ### Maybe?
 * Make MySquads and Squad work in recruiting, but with timed display
-* Make MySquads singular?
-* Let people leave full squads?

 ### After Testing
 * Switch Kill perms back to admin